 Water Harvesting represents “The collective term for a wide variety of low-cost interventions which are primarily or secondarily intended to collect natural water resources which otherwise would have escaped from human reach, and buffer them through storage and/or recharge on or below the soil surface.
-The effect is increased retention of water in the landscape, enabling management and use of water for multiple purposes.”
+Its effect is increased retention of water in the landscape, enabling management and use of water for multiple purposes.”

-The course will support perspective students with general information on water harvesting and will develop specific skill on its use for soil and water conservation, including elements of project management.
-It can enhance the capabilities of BSc and MSc students, researchers, and academic staff, as well as development practitioners, project managers and agricultural and civil engineers, focusing on advanced elements of sustainable land and water management.
+The course will support prospective students with general information on water harvesting and will develop specific skills on its use for crop production, under the vision of climate change.
+It can enhance the capabilities of BSc and MSc students, researchers and academic staff, as well as development practitioners, project managers and agricultural and civil engineers, focusing on advanced elements of sustainable land and water management.

-The course will be entirely online, taking advantage of Moodle e-learning platform.
+The course will be entirely online, taking advantage of Moodle e-learning platform

-The deadline for enrollment is April 16th, 2021
+The deadline for enrollment is April 8th, 2022

-For more information and enrolment: https://www.unifi.it/p11844.html#water
+For more information and enrolment: https://www.unifi.it/p12046.html#water

 Teachers of each module will be announced soon.